 Small Group Personal Training

-We are exactly 3 weeks into 2012 and you may be in need of a workout makeover.
 Either your routine is getting old because your fitness level is improving, or you’re simply in need of a new fitness environment.
-If you paid for a personal trainer to kick start that New Year’s Resolution, you may be pondering an alternative.
+If you paid for a personal trainer to kick start that New Year’s Resolution, you may be pondering an alternative by Fall.
 If you’re conflicted about your gym and group classes and in need of a boost, you can get the best of both worlds through small group personal training.

 Pick Your Team